 So why was that harbour replaced by the new small quay?
 One of the earlier photographs gave a clue:

-The bottom of that photograph shows the rail of this bridge:
+The bottom of that photograph shows the parapet of this bridge:

 The line from Limerick to Foynes was built (per Wikipedia) between 1856 and 1858.
 It had a picturesque station in Adare.